DEFRA/software-development-standards/standards/plsql_standards.md

 ﻿# PL/SQL Coding Standards

-## Rationale

-This document is intended to present the standards to which all PL/SQL code produced by, or on behalf of, DEFRA should adhere.
-PL/SQL coding standards are intended to:

-  - Make the produced code more easily read and understood.

-  - Make the code more easily maintainable.

-  - Make the code more reliable.

 ## The Derivation of these Standards

 These standards have been derived from hands-on experience at the